stratisMarkou/random-walks/content/analysis-i/ch02-conv-seq/content.md

 ## Convergence lemmas

+We now state and prove a number of lemmas about series convergence that come handy later.
+Once proved, we can state them in future proofs without having to justify us every time.

 Intuitively, if two sequences converge so does the sum of their terms, as stated by the result below.

 <div class="lemma">

 **Lemma (Sum of sequences)** If $a_n \to a$ and $b_n \to b$, $a_n + b_n \to a + b$.